ADS-2023-FR2/Agile_Project/README.txt

 1.- fit_newmodel_from_movielens_dataset.py

-This script fits a model based on one of movielens dataset.
+This script fits a Explicit Factorization Model based on one of movielens dataset.
 Arguments:
 	--input: Path to the folder that contains spotlight.
 By the moment, I can not import spotlight from the github repo, so I just copied to the same directory the spotlight repository.
 Default = 'None'.
 	--variant: Variant of movielens model.
 Accepted values: '100K','1M','10M','20M'.
 Default = '100K'.